kirainmoe/tongfang-utility/README.md

 - Webpack configs are in `scripts/webpack` directory.
 - If you want to add general options / loaders / plugins, edit `scripts/webpack/webpack.common.config.js`.
 - `webpack-dev-server` listens on `localhost:3000` default.

 # Credit

 This boilerplate was inspired from and referred to this article: [Guide: TypeScript + React Engineering in 2021](https://zhuanlan.zhihu.com/p/403970666)

+# License

+There is no limit for this boilerplate.
+Do whatever you want to do.